pip-services/pip-services-docs/content/en/python/components/log/cached_logger.md

 > dump()

 #### _update
-Makes message cache as updated and dumps it when timeout expires.
+Sets message cache as updated and dumps it when timeout expires.

 > _update